marcelotduarte/cx_Freeze/doc/src/setup_script.rst

-       on Windows (ignored by Python app from Microsoft Store) or placed in the target directory for other platforms; it is recommended NOT to use an extension (automatically added ".ico" on Windows, ".icns" on macOS and ".png" in Linux and others)
+       on Windows (ignored by Python app from Microsoft Store) or placed in the target directory for other platforms; it is recommended NOT to use an extension (automatically added ".ico" on Windows, ".icns" on macOS and ".png" or ".svg" on Linux and others)
    * - .. option:: manifest
      - name of manifest which should be included in the executable itself (Windows only - ignored by Python app from Microsoft Store)